 - 04. How do we know that something in the world is "not as it should be"? - 05.
-How can honesty and complaint allow us to locate God and help us find community? - 06.
-What is the purpose of lament?
+How can honesty and complaint allow us to locate God and help us find community?

 "In those moments of, of unknowing, when even God the Holy Spirit hasn't got words to say, the Spirit is groaning without words (Romans 8)....
 There is no explanation for this except it's just horrible, and we have to lament."